Start Date

 • Study at a university ranked in the top one per cent worldwide for business and awarded five stars for excellence.1

-• Get ahead of the crowd with the No.1 university in South Australia for graduate careers in health.2
+• Get ahead of the crowd with the No.1 university in South Australia for graduate careers.2

 • Study a curriculum informed by well above world-class research in sport and recreation management, human movement and sport science.3